-Migos’ Offset honors late grandmother with $500,000 cancer fundraiser
+Migos’ Offset honors late grandmother who died of cancer

-ATLANTA — The Main Event entertainment complex was prepped and ready for attendees who began trickling in shortly before the beginning of the day’s event.
+ATLANTA — The Main Event entertainment complex in Atlanta Georgia was prepped and ready for attendees who began trickling in for an event in September.

 Large projector screens above the building’s 24 bowling lanes flashed photos of award-winning rap group Migos, quotes from the event’s leader and group member Offset, and a welcome message to guests from the American Cancer Society (ACS).
-Just moments earlier, Offset and ACS announced their campaign to raise $500,000 for cancer prevention, awareness and access to care in underserved communities.
+Just moments earlier, Offset and ACS announced they are bringing attention to cancer prevention, awareness and access to care in underserved communities.

-Hours later, the colorful bowling lanes were occupied by artists, athletes and excited fans who were united by a cause greater than themselves.
+During the event colorful bowling lanes were occupied by artists, athletes and excited fans who were united by a cause greater than themselves.
 Of the attendees in the building, nearly all were affected or knew someone affected by the disease that claimed the lives of more than 600,000 Americans last year.

 Fans huddled around a lane to the far left and watched as Atlanta Falcons wide receivers Julio Jones and Justin Hardy engaged in a friendly game of bowling.
 A little further down in lane 10, Atlanta Hawks teammates John Collins, Tyler Dorsey and Quinn Cook were occupied with their own friendly battle.
 Earlier in the day, producer Metro Boomin’ briefly dropped by to show his support.
 Offset completed a line of interviews with the media before joining his fans to shake hands, give hugs, pose for pictures and bowl with his supporters.